ramonamezquita/vnn/README.md

 ```

 ## Entrypoints
-Entrypoints are located inside the `cli` directory and contain python scripts for training the available models.
+Entrypoints are located inside the `src` directory and contain python scripts for training the available models.
 To ensure consistency with the projects dependencies, please run these scripts using `uv`.
 For example, the following command runs the MVE (Mean-Variance Estimation) training script and plots the results afterwards.
 ```
 uv run src/vnn/mve.py --n_total_epochs 10000 --n_warmup_epochs 5000 --plot
 ```